"Used Church Items"

 ... a humble name with a surprising inventory of liturgical antiquities.

 Over the last 50 years, my father acquired our supplies from churches, convents, monasteries, retired priests, and anywhere possible.
 Soon after the second Vatican council and continuing for years to come, much of the physical history of our church was replaced or discarded around the world.
-My father, being catholic and an antiques dealer, was surprised to see so many of these items he grew up with being sold to the highest bidder, and felt it his duty to preserve what he could.
+My father was surprised to see so many of these items he grew up with being sold to the highest bidder, and felt it his duty to preserve what he could.
 Since most items were considered insignificant and out of fashion, their value was petty -- just the weight of the sterling was what many of these items would bring being sold in auctions.